vartanbeno/SOEN487-Project/README.md

 The project is a full stack microservices application for sending and receiving messages between users.
 Our project is broken down into 3 services:

-- Authentication service
+- Authentication service, served on http://vartanbeno.com:50001
-- Messaging service
+- Messaging service, served on http://vartanbeno.com:50002
-- Notification service
+- Notification service, served on http://vartanbeno.com:50003

 The project is currently hosted [here](http://vartanbeno.com:50000/), but it is highly encouraged to read the full [project report](Project%20Report.pdf) before trying it out.